What KPIs can you use to measure the performance of your supply chain?

 Supplier order compliance is an indicator focused on the procurement and replenishment side.
 The purpose of this indicator is to measure the order failure rate.
 These failures are generally due to non-compliance with agreements made with the supplier.

-Through this KPI, you can assess supplier reliability in terms of quality, adherence to deadlines, and ordered quantities.
-It includes sub-indicators such as product compliance rates and merchandise return rates.
+This KPI will enable you to assess the reliability of suppliers in terms of quality, on-time delivery and quantities ordered.
+It includes sub-indicators such as the product conformity rate or the merchandise return rate.

-• The reliability of order suggestions : this KPI measures whether order suggestions are respected in their entirety, or whether adjustments are made by end-users.
+• Order suggestion reliability : This KPI measures whether order suggestions are respected in their entirety, or whether adjustments are made by end-users.
 If orders are modified, you can investigate the reasons for these adjustments.

 • The control engine utilization rate evaluates the efficiency of the control engine used in the procurement process.
 It measures the ratio of orders generated to orders actually placed.
 It provides an overview of internal process efficiency.